-The F/EA is responsible for securing clearances for prospective support service workers.
-The cost of conducting clearances is included in the monthly per member per month rate paid to the F/EA.
+The CHC-MCOs' F/EA vendor is responsible for securing clearances for prospective direct care workers.
 In addition, the F/EA must have a system in place to document that the clearances were conducted.
-OLTL monitoring teams will, as part of their oversight of the F/EA contract, do an on-site contract compliance visit yearly of the F/EA.
+The CHC-MCOs, as part of their oversight of the F/EA contract, will ensure that child abuse clearances will be completed timely.
 Staff will check to determine that child abuse clearances are completed timely.
 Corrective action will be implemented if it is found that the F/EA is not meeting established contract standards.